This Crane Survey will provide a baseline to better understand the rapidly-evolving nature of crane distribution in PA.

 - Review identification characteristics of sandhill cranes and become familiar with plumage differences between adults and juveniles.
 Become confident in distinguishing cranes from great blue herons and similar species.
 See Sandhill Crane Identification Page.

 - Scout likely locations.
 Many counties have areas where cranes can regularly be found.
 Other sightings are harder to predict.
 Check with local birdwatchers or farmers to enquire about cranes in your area.
 Secure permission from landowners if private property must be crossed during survey.

-- Schedule your survey to occur between October 27 through November 2.
-[October 29-31 preferred] Morning or evening counts are best.
-Cranes leave their roosts (typically marsh or shrub wetlands) roughly 30 minutes after sunrise and return to roosts roughly 30 minutes before sunset.
-Counting cranes in their roost/staging area is preferred.
-If that is not possible, cranes may be counted in fields during the day.
+- Schedule your survey to occur on November 10, 2014.
+If that is not possible, survey during the period Nov.
+11-14.
+Morning or evening counts are best in order to observe cranes in their roost sites.
+Cranes leave their roost areas (typically marsh or shrub wetlands) roughly 30 minutes after sunrise and return roughly 30 minutes before sunset.
+If it's not possible to survey within 30 minutes of sunrise or sunset, cranes may be counted in fields during the day.
 Carefully indicate time and location of survey on data form.
 Each site should be surveyed only once.

 - Use good crane observation etiquette.
 Cranes can often be seen at a considerable distance and counts should be conducted with minimal disturbance to birds.
 Cranes should be monitored with binoculars or spotting scopes.
 Do not approach birds.

 - Submit your observations whether you find sandhill cranes or not.
 If you go to a likely spot and find NO cranes, that observation is also important to us.
 If this happens, please provide all information requested, and simply indicate '0' for cranes observed.